RE: STRIPED BASS SEASON – OCEAN TRAWL: ATLANTIC OCEAN

 E. It is unlawful for a holder of an AOSBGP designated for the trawl fishery to land or sell more than 15 striped bass per vessel per day on Fridays through Sundays as a bycatch allowance.

 III.
 GEAR RESTRICTIONS

 A. For purposes of this proclamation, a trawl is defined as a net made of multi-strand nylon consisting of wings, a body and a codend.

-B. No gill nets may be possessed on board a vessel used in the taking or landing of striped bass.
+B. It is unlawful to possess gill nets on board a vessel participating in the taking or landing of striped bass with a trawl.

 IV.
 LANDING RESTRICTIONS

 Striped bass harvested in this fishery may only be sold to and purchased by a currently licensed finfish dealer possessing a valid 2013/2014 Atlantic Ocean Dealer’s Striped Bass Permit.